 - R is the TOTAL CIRCUIT RESISTANCE and is measured in Ohms.

 Seconds and Henrys are usually far too large for most electronics measurements, and milli and micro units are commonly used, but remember when calculating to convert any of these sub units to seconds or Henrys for use in formulae.

-The rise in current is not linear however, but follows a curved "exponential" path, and in one time constant the current will have only risen to 63.2% of its maximum (steady state) value.
-After five time constants it will reach 99.5%, which is regarded as its maximum value
+The rise in current is not linear however, but follows a curved "exponential" path, and in one time constant (indicated in Fig 4.5.1 by the vertical dotted line) the current (indicated by the horizontal dotted line) will have only risen to 63.2% of its maximum (steady state) value.
+After two time constants it will reach 86.5%, after 3 time constants 95% and so on until it reaches 99.5% which is regarded as its maximum value after 5 time constants.

 The Exponential Curve

 The change of current in an inductor in response to a step change in input is exponential.
 For a series of equal time periods, the current charges the inductor towards its maximum value, by a percentage of the remaining difference between the present and maximum values.
 So although this difference continues to shrink, the extra charge built up during each time period also shrinks.
 The outcome of this is that the current can never ever reach the maximum!

 If the current never reaches its steady state value, this presents a problem of how to measure the time taken to fully charge.
 This is why the idea of a time constant, (the time it takes to charge by 63.2%) is used.
 Why choose 63.2% when there are easier numbers such as 50% that could be used?
 Well 50% would be nice but would create an awkward formula with which to calculate the time taken.